aleshaleksey/fansys23/08-spell-list.md

 **Limitation**:

-- If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
+- If, while the spell is active, the target of the spell moves or is moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
 The caster need not make the save if "fire ward" was cast with at least 5 MP dice.

 **Special**: